jonwick68658/NeuroLM1/README.md

 ### Chat Interface
 - Start conversations that build persistent memory over time
-- Choose between AI models using the dropdown selector
+- Search and select from 323+ AI models using the autocomplete dropdown
+- Multi-line text input with Shift+Enter support for complex messages
+- Rich markdown formatting in AI responses with copy functionality
 - View memory context information with each response

 ### Memory System